sfigg/commercialization-public/test/wpt/select-tables.md

 # Select Tables Window

-**Select Tables** Window shows all the available tables in WPA anf allows for users to decide which tables to enable in their analysis.
+**Select Tables** window shows all the available tables in WPA anf allows for users to decide which tables to enable in their analysis.

 ## Using the **Select Tables** Window
 1. Open **Window** -> **Select Tables**